 A substantial part of your academic studies will consist of background reading on your subject, as well as identifying key texts by specialists in your chosen field.

-This section will introduce you to some things you will need to be aware of when conducting your research, such as:
+This section will introduce you to some things you will need to be aware of when conducting your research.
+If you click on a link below, use the back button to return to this list – or use the drop-down menu for Reading, Research and Dissertations, above:

 Choosing a topic is the most important and difficult choice most students face when thinking of writing a dissertation.
 It becomes overwhelming, nerve-racking and sometimes can lead to panic attacks.
 Here are some tips to get you started: